hardtware/DC2/README.md

 4.1 Make sure you have the [Docker Toolbox](https://www.docker.com/products/docker-toolbox) intalled on your computer.

-4.2 Find the IP address of your DC2
+4.2 Find the IP address of your DC2:

     ping dc2.local

 Substitute `a.b.c.d` in the following commands with your DC2's IP address

-4.3 Check that you can use SSH against your IP address
+4.3 Check that you can use SSH against your IP address:

     ssh dc2@a.b.c.d

-If you had previously used SSH against that IP address, your will likely get an error and you will need to update your known_hosts file.
+If you had previously used SSH against that IP address, your will likely get an error and you will need to update your `known_hosts` file.

+4.4 Add your SSH key to your agent.

+    ssh-add ~/.ssh/id_rsa

+You will be prompted for your SSH key passphrase.
+You may need to change `~/.ssh/id_rsa` to the path of your key that you created.

+4.5 OPTIONALLY create a separate user to run `docker`.
+This is a security measure.

+On the DC2, create a user and password for the user:

+    sudo useradd -m dockeradmin
+    sudo passwd dockeradmin
+    sudo mkdir /home/dockeradmin/.ssh
+    sudo chown dockeradmin:dockeradmin /home/dockeradmin/.ssh
+    sudo chmod 700 /home/dockeradmin/.ssh

+Back on your machine, create a SSH key and copy it to the DC2.
+Make sure *not* to enter a passphrase for this user, unlike your SSH key pair which most certainly should have a passphrase.

+    ssh-keygen -b 4096 -f ~/.ssh/id_rsa.dc2.docker

+With your favorite editor, create `/home/dockeradmin/.ssh/authrorized_keys` to contain the public half of the keypair (`~/.ssh/id_rsa.dc2.docker.pub`).
+And make sure to set the proper permissions:

+    sudo chown dockeradmin:dockeradmin /home/dockeradmin/.ssh/authorized_keys
+    sudo chmod 600 /home/dockeradmin/.ssh/authorized_keys

+Give the ability to this user full `sudo` access:

+    sudo visudo

+Copy/paste the following towards the bottom after the `%sudo` definition:

+    # Docker
+    dockeradmin     ALL=(ALL) NOPASSWD: ALL

+If everything was done perfectly, you should now be able to SSH as this user to the DC2.

+    ssh -o IdentityFile=~/.ssh/id_rsa.dc2.docker dockeradmin@a.b.c.d

-4.4 Setup the DC2 as a generic machine
+4.6 Setup the DC2 as a generic machine:

     docker-machine create --driver generic --generic-ssh-user=jack --generic-ip-address=a.b.c.d dc2

+You may need to change the username if you created a separate one above.
 This command takes a while as it will be updating the DC2.
 It will create add your DC2 as a machine to run containers in.
-Sometimes docker-machine emits an error about certs
+Sometimes `docker-machine` emits an error about certs.

+An example successful command and output might look like the following (with a couple more options):

+    docker-machine create --driver generic --generic-ssh-user dockeradmin --generic-ssh-key ~/.ssh/id_rsa.dc2.docker --generic-ip-address 10.1.12.2 --generic-ssh-port 22 dc2

+    Running pre-create checks...
+    Creating machine...
+    (dc2) Importing SSH key...
+    Waiting for machine to be running, this may take a few minutes...
+    Detecting operating system of created instance...
+    Waiting for SSH to be available...
+    Detecting the provisioner...
+    Provisioning with ubuntu(upstart)...
+    Installing Docker...
+    Copying certs to the local machine directory...
+    Copying certs to the remote machine...
+    Setting Docker configuration on the remote daemon...
+    Checking connection to Docker...
+    Docker is up and running!
+    To see how to connect your Docker Client to the Docker Engine running on this virtual machine, run: docker-machine env dc2

-4.4 Check the status of your DC2 docker machine
+4.7 Check the status of your DC2 docker machine:

     docker-machine status dc2

+It should state `Running` at this point.

-4.5 Setup the DC2 as your docker machine
+4.8 Setup the DC2 as your docker machine:

-`docker-machine env dc2` will show you how to setup the envirnment to run commands against your DC2
+To view the environment for your docker machine:

+    docker-machine env dc2

+It should output several lines.

+For assistance with this or any `docker` command you can always run `docker-machine help <command>`.

+Where command can be `env` or any other `docker-machine` command.

-4.5 Run the hello-world container
+4.9 Run the hello-world container:

+First, you need to setup your local environment by running the above `env` command.
+The output of that command at the end should have something like:

+    # Run this command to configure your shell:
+    # eval $(docker-machine env dc2)

+Run the `eval ...` command.

+After that, run:

     docker run hello-world

-You should see "Hello from Docker".
+You should see "Hello from Docker" along with various other output.
 You now have a functining Desktop Computer Container!

-4.6 Shutting down your DC2.
+4.10 Shutting down your DC2.
 Make sure you properly shutdown your DC2 so that the file system does not get corrupted.
 If it does, you will need to connect a monitor and keyboard to fix the errors on boot.

     ssh jack@dc2.local
     sudo shutdown -h now

-**put assembly down here!**

 Success!
 Disconnect power, ethernet and HDMI (if connected) and finish assembly.